eoinkelly/notes/rails/raw-sql/index.src.md

 This document assumes PostgreSQL because that is what I know.
 Most of this advice will also apply to MySQL but will differ in the lower level details.
 MySQL is a feature rich database so it should be straightforward to find the MySQL equivalent of any Postgres specific functions mentioned below.

-## What decisions do I need to make?
+## What decisions do you need to make?

 Broadly speaking, these are the sequence of decisions and actions you will need.
 The rest of this document explains these in more detail.